dazhaoniel/dazhaoniel/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
  -->
-⚡ Fun fact: I speak English, Chinese, Japanese, Spanish and Arabic.
+⚡ Fun fact: I've completed an Ironman and I speak English, Chinese, Japanese, Spanish and Arabic.